 According to reports today, the Cowboys and Lawrence are squabbling over about $10-$12 million over the life of the contract.

-Now this doesn't take into account the guaranteed money, which is often the biggest issue with NFL contracts.
-Average salary is nice but can come back to bite the player if a team releases him in Years 4-6 as a casualty.
-It's the divide between base salary and the original signing bonus that generally makes those moves happen.
+Now this doesn’t take into account the guaranteed money, which is often the biggest issue with NFL contracts.
+Average salary is nice but can come back to bite the player if a team releases him in Years 4-6 as a salary cap casualty.
+It’s the divide between base salary and the original signing bonus that generally makes those moves happen.

 But whatever the conflicts are in these talks between DeMarcus and Dallas, it doesn’t seem like the Cowboys are going to win.